ava-labs/subnet-evm/cmd/README.md

 ## Tutorial

-Let's start by creating the Solidity interface that we want to implement.
-We can put this  in `./contract-examples/contracts`
+Let's start by creating the Solidity interface that we want our precompile to implement.
+We will place this file in `./contract-examples/contracts`

 ```
 // (c) 2022-2023, Ava Labs, Inc. All rights reserved.